 Dale joined Watsi on March 12th, 2013.
 Seven years ago, Dale joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dale's most recent donation traveled 1,100 miles to support Duong, a 40-year-old construction worker from Cambodia, to fund a fracture repair surgery to allow him to walk again.
+Dale's most recent donation traveled 0.0 miles to support Zion, a 4-month-old baby boy from Philippines, to fund surgery for his skin condition.

 Duong is a 40-year-old construction worker.
 He lives with his wife, son, and two daughters.
 His oldest daughter is 20 years old and sells food from her home.
 His other two children are still in school.
 Duong enjoys fishing and going out to the jungle in his free time.
 In August, Duong was in a motor vehicle accident where he fractured his right knee.
 The bone in his knee is exposed and he cannot walk.
 He is in a wheelchair and experiences severe pain.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre (CSC), can help.
 On September 7th, Duong will undergo a fracture repair procedure, which will cost $465.
 This procedure will help his fracture heal and allow him to walk again.
 Duong shared, "I hope I can walk again so I can support my family."